Steps

 Adds a sign-up button to an email.

-Step 5: Define the snippet's content
+# Step 5: Define the snippet's content

 In the Editor section, add your snippet content.
 You can use HTML, CSS, and Handlebars.
 For example, to render a button, you might use code similar to this:

-<table role="presentation" border="0" cellpadding="0" cellspacing="0"> <tbody> <tr> <td align="center" bgcolor="{{buttonColor}}" style="border:1px solid ##2489A9; padding:18px 50px; -webkit-border-radius: 40px; -moz-border-radius: 40px; border-radius: 40px; display:block !important"> <a target="_blank" href="https://example.com"> <span class="button-text" style="font-size: 20px; color: #FFFFFF; text-decoration: none; display: inline-block; line-height: 100%"> <strong>Click me!</strong> </span> </a> </td> </tr> </tbody> </table>
+<table role="presentation" border="0" cellpadding="0" cellspacing="0"> <tbody> <tr> <td align="center" bgcolor="{{buttonColor}}" style="border:1px solid #2489A9; padding:18px 50px; -webkit-border-radius: 40px; -moz-border-radius: 40px; border-radius: 40px; display:block !important"> <a target="_blank" href="https://example.com"> <span class="button-text" style="font-size: 20px; color: #FFFFFF; text-decoration: none; display: inline-block; line-height: 100%"> <strong>Click me!</strong> </span> </a> </td> </tr> </tbody> </table>

-variable.
+Above, the example snippet has a buttonColor variable.
 In the snippet's

-—puts the value of that
+content, a merge tag—{{buttonColor}}—puts the value of that

-Templates that use this snippet should always provide a buttonColor
+Templates that use this snippet should always provide a buttonColor value.

 For example, here's how a template might use this snippet to display a green